-Q4: How soon do you recommend expecting woman to start prenatal yoga?
+Q4: How soon do you recommend expecting a woman to start prenatal yoga?

 I don’t even think you have to be pregnant to start prenatal yoga.
 It can help with getting pregnant.
 There are lots of opening exercises so I think from the time you find out your pregnant you can start.
-Everyday is a different day, each month is new.
-Prenatal yoga allows you to connect with you body and connect with other moms.
+Every day is a different day, each month is new.
+Prenatal yoga allows you to connect with your body and connect with other moms.

 Q5: What do you think the long term effects are for doing prenatal yoga?